TRUNC Function

 Challenge #4

-In cell F4, extract the minutes portion from decimal hours by removing the integer part first.
+In cell D5, extract the minutes from the decimal hours in B5.

 TRUNC can also operate to the left of the decimal point when num_digits is negative.
 That makes it possible to truncate at tens, hundreds, or larger place values without invoking a rounding rule.